lapesd/rdfit/README.md

 rdfit - Agnostic and decoupled iteration over RDF data.
 =====

-RDF is flexible and simple, conceptually.
-In practice technical details can ruin your day.
 Suppose you want to iterate over all triples in these sources:
-1. An `InputStream`
+1. An `InputStream` of unknown RDF syntax
 2. All graphs of a local TDB database
 3. An HDT file
 4. All files inside a compressed archive